 The organization was established to raise the cultural awareness of great writing in America, and it sponsors the National Book Awards, which will be presented November 15 in New York City.

-LISA LUCAS, Executive Director, National Book Foundation: I'm loud.
+Executive Director I’m loud.
 I was born loud.
 I get excited about things that I love.

 And I have always loved books.
 I love the stories.
 I love the sentences.
 I love the paper.
 I love the way that they smell.
 I love the variety of them.
 I love the people who are standing next to you when you shop for them, the fact that any time somebody comes up with a problem in the world or something you don’t understand, you can say, there’s a book for that.